uwbcss/343-movies-Kwright6/self-evaluation.md

 explain returning a movie that customer has not checked out: in Customer::returnMovie(), if the movie is not found in the customer's borrowedMovies unordered_map<string, Movie*>, it outputs who couldnt return the title, never borrowed, and failed to execute Return on who and on what title

-any static_cast or dynamic_cast used: dynamic_cast used in borrowCmd.cpp to get classic movies; Used in returnCmd.cpp to get classic movies; Used in comedy.cpp to sort comedies; Used in classics.cpp to sort classics;
+any static_cast or dynamic_cast used: dynamic_cast used in borrowCmd.cpp to get classic movies; Used in comedy.cpp to sort comedies; Used in classics.cpp to sort classics;

 ## Bonus +5